Golem-Base/docs/getting_started.md

 Golem-base-op-geth is our customized Ethereum app (based on software called op-geth) that powers Golem Base.
 It extends op-geth to handle Golem Base transactions, enabling organizations to store structured data directly on the node.
 Data is written through secure, tamper-evident transactions and stored in the node's internal state.
 (A node refers to a single server running Ethereum software, whether it's the original op-geth, Golem-base Op-Geth, or any number of Ethereum installations.)

 When you're first learning how to use our tools, we recommend working with an existing testnet that we've installed.
-For those with some experience, however, you have the option of downloading and runniing our Golem-base Op-Geth software directly on your own computer.
+For those with some experience, however, you have the option of downloading and running our Golem-base Op-Geth software directly on your own computer.
 We provide instructions for installing and running it [later in this document](#working-with-a-local-golem-base-op-geth-installation-optional).

 # Configuration